mdm33/digrec/README.md

 $ bin/rails c
 ```

-## Data
+## For Windows users

-For convenience, we have also included copies of the data files from the current version of the DiGreC corpus.
-The primary repository for this dataset is at [https://doi.org/10.21251/59fd3210-83fe-4d1c-8d18-f2cd1168ccd6](https://doi.org/10.21251/59fd3210-83fe-4d1c-8d18-f2cd1168ccd6), which includes credits and citation information; however, the files on this site provide some additional data formats which may be useful for testing and development.
-The file digrec.xml contains the full XML version of the corpus, as exported by rake.
-The csv files represent a streamlined version of the relational database used by the Rails server, and should contain all the information exposed through the web interface.
-There is also a list of the verb lexemes that have been explicitly targeted by the DiGreC project to date.
+The easiest way to run DiGreC on Windows is using the Windows Subsystem for Linux.
+By installing the Linux versions of Ruby and Rails, it should be possible to run DiGreC with little modification.

+If the Windows Subsystem for Linux is not available, it may be possible to run DiGreC using native Windows versions of Ruby and Rails.
+If you wish to attempt this, please replace `Gemfile` and `Gemfile.lock` with `Gemfile.win` and `Gemfile.lock.win`.
+Many of the gems used in this application require native extensions that will need to be compiled for Windows during the installation process.
+Some intervention may be needed in order for them to compile correctly; the exact steps involved will vary depending on your development environment, as these can differ quite widely.

+## New in version 1.3.0

+This version adds `new`/`create` paths to allow dynamic additions to an existing corpus via a web interface.
+When a new sentence is added, the option is given to attempt to tag tokens automatically for lemma and morphology.
+This feature looks only at similarity to existing corpus data and requires a large existing corpus to be effective.
+The output of automatic tagging should always be manually checked.

+### Warning

+The web interface should not be used to add new data in a production environment.
+This feature may cause URL references to change unexpectedly and/or invalidate objects held by other users.
+Note that the path `/sources/new` is not exposed in the user interface.

 ## License

-The DiGreC web application is licensed under the terms of the GNU General Public License version 2.
+DiGreC is licensed under the terms of the GNU General Public License version 2.
 See the file `COPYING` for details.

 PROIEL Annotator was written by Marius L. Jøhndal (University of Cambridge/University of Oslo), Dag Haug (University of Oslo) and Anders Nøklestad (University of Oslo).

 DiGreC was adapted and developed by Morgan Macleod (Ulster University).

-The DiGreC data files are licensed under the terms of the [Open Data Commons Attribution License (ODC-By) v1.0](https://opendatacommons.org/licenses/by/1-0/)